MutuaGift/MutuaGift/README.md

 ### 💫 About Me
 - 🚀 A beginner developer learning **Kotlin** and **Frontend Development**
 - 🧩 I enjoy solving problems, designing, and experimenting with new technologies
-- 🐧 Currently using **Ubuntu Linux** as my main development system
-- 💬 Ask me about HTML, CSS, or how to make your setup look aesthetic 😎

 ---